Pybonacci/ipy2wp/README.md

     python ipy2wp.py --xmprpc-url http://pybonacci.org/xmlrpc.php --user kiko --password 1_2_oh_my_god!!! --nb 'dummy.ipynb' --title 'The best post ever' --categories articles tutorials --tags strawberry lucy ipython

 The result will be a draft on your wordpress site.
+Please, check the draft before you publish the post as some advanced functionality could not be solved satisfactorily.
+If you find something wrong, please, open an issue.

 License
 =======